michael-hahn/django-1/django/splice/README.md

 SQL injection caused by malicious input from the network), or return bogus values.

 ## [Python Background](#python-background)
-Python is a popular object-oriented programming language, in which *every* data (e.g., literals, classes, functions) is an *object* and every object has a *type* defined by the *class* from which the object was instantiated.
-The type of object determines the *methods* that are available to call on that object.
-Those methods are defined in the class, and because Python supports multi-inheritance, which allows a class to subclass from multiple base classes, methods defined in the base classes can be inherited or overridden by the subclass.
+Python is a dynamically-typed, object-oriented programming language, in which *everything* (e.g., literals, classes, functions) is an *object* and every object has a *type* defined by the *class* from which the object was instantiated.
+The type of object determines the *methods* (operations) that are available on that object, which are defined in the class.
+Python supports multi-inheritance, which allows a class to subclass from multiple base classes; therefore, methods defined in base classes can be inherited or overridden by the subclass.
-Every class also has a set of predefined *special methods*, as specified by Python's **data model**, that enrich customized classes with language features that emulate operations of built-in types.
+Every class also has a set of predefined *special methods*, as specified by Python's **data model**, that enrich customized (i.e., user-defined) classes with language features that emulate operations of built-in types.
 Those special methods are in fact Python's approach to *operator overloading*.
-Their names are all prefixed and affixed by two underscores and therefore often referred to as "dunder" (double-underscore) methods.
+Their names are all prefixed and affixed by two underscores and thus often referred to as "dunder" (double-underscore) methods.
 For example, to allow a customized class to emulate the addition operation (`+`) of numeric types (e.g., `int`), Python provides a special method `__add__`.
 If the customized class defines `__add__`, Python invokes this method when objects of the customized class are being summed together.

 Special methods involving *binary arithmetic operations* (e.g., `+`, `-`, and ``<<``)
 have their corresponding *reflected* (or swapped) method with an additional "r"